-My responsibilties include contributing to study design, preparing ethics and governance applications, coordinaton of investigator meetings, recruitment of participants, collection and analysis of data, and preparation and submission of manuscripts for publication.
-As part of the research team I work with I have also had the opportunity to contribute to the supervision of students completing Honours and Advanced Studies.
+My responsibilties include contributing to study design, preparing ethics, governance and grant applications, coordinating investigator meetings, recruitment of participants, collection and analysis of data, and preparation and submission of manuscripts for publication.
+I co-supervise one HDR student and mentor/supervise several other research assistants and staff across several projects.

 If you consent to the use of our cookies then please click the button below: